 Paid SSLs will also typically provide some kind of direct technical support, and offer troubleshooting help if something goes wrong.
 In addition, these plans should come with a warranty – insurance for your certificate against fraudulent transactions and other potential issues.

 It’s also important to note that SSL certificates come with a limited lifespan.
-Let’s Encrypt certificates have a maximum lifetime of 90 days, although the renewal process is 100% automated – meaning that your site isn’t temporarily left unprotected.
+Let’s Encrypt certificates have a maximum lifetime of 90 days, although the renewal process is 100% automated – meaning that your site shouldn’t be left unprotected, although sometimes the hosts automated renewal doesn’t work, so you should make sure you have notifications enabled to tell you if something fails.
 Paid SSLs have a longer lifespan, usually ranging from one to three years, and renewals may be either automatic or manual (depending on your provider).

 It’s hard to compete with a non-existent price tag.
 Let’s Encrypt is able to provide SSL certificates for free through its use of automation.
 However, a lower price tag means the absence of certain features and support.
 Check with your hosting provider for SSL options, or you are free to purchase your SSL from anywhere as long as you are willing to perform the manual installation and setup.